Samriddhi28-17/Text-to-Audio-withPython/README.md

 The project is built using Python and leverages powerful open-source libraries for PDF text extraction and text-to-speech conversion.

-N.B.: There may be issues with larger files; separate them, as the Colab file may show a runtime error while processing large files over 400/500 pages
+Note: There may be issues with larger files; separate them, as the Colab file may show a runtime error while processing large files over 400/500 pages

 ## Features
 - Upload a PDF: Easily upload a PDF file directly from your local machine.